ODM2/ODM2/doc/ODM2Docs/ext_results_section.md

 Each ResultValue within a Section Coverage Result is a floating point number.
 The following is an example of a Section Coverage Result:

-A Section Coverage observation of "Velocity" (Variable) in the "Logan River at Mendon Road" (SamplingFeature) measured using a  "Stream velocity meter" (Method) on "2014-03-31 12:00 PM" (ValueDateTime) had ResultValues and Units:
+A Section Coverage observation of "Velocity" (Variable) in the "Logan River at Mendon Road" (SamplingFeature) measured using a  "Stream velocity meter" (Method) had ResultValues and Units:

 | **X (ft)** | **Z (ft)** | **ResultValue (ft/s)** |
 | :--------: | :--------: | :--------------------: |